PeskyPotato/scrapers/README.md

 * [InstaHoarder by beaston02](https://github.com/beaston02/InstaHoarder) - Auto save instagram users stories and posts

 * [lazynlp by chiphuyen](https://github.com/chiphuyen/lazynlp) - Library to scrape and clean web pages to create massive datasets

+* [Lynx-Program-Downloader by spideyclick](https://github.com/spideyclick/Lynx-Program-Downloader) - This is a bash shell script that downloads programs from websites using Lynx.

 * [Mega.nz-IDM-downloader by CHEF-KOCH](https://github.com/CHEF-KOCH/Mega.nz-IDM-downloader) - How to download from Mega.nz with IDM - Unlimited